ValPaliy/valticus/content/posts/How To Get macOS Font Rendering In Windows.md

   - GDIPP
 ---

-Tell me something - are you happy with how ClearType, the default font renderer in <a href="https://valticus.pro/tags/windows">Windows</a> does its job?
+Tell me something - are you happy with how ClearType, the default font renderer in [Windows](https://valticus.pro/tags/windows) does its job?
 If you are like me and have to look at your computer screen for the most part of your day, you might prefer something better.

 Let me show you something really quick.
 This is how the fonts are rendered on my Windows machine: